Pricey pixels: Why people spend fortunes on NFT art | Malay Mail

 It is probably worth more than US$100,000 now, but he is not interested in selling.

-“I know that I wouldn’t be able to buy another one,” he says. — AFP
+“I know that I wouldn’t be able to buy another one,” he says. — ETX Studio